Chart Color Schemes

 Ocean Shores features high concentrations of group households, with a fairly typical median household size

-Family households constitute 66.0% of all households, including 24.5% couples with children, 25.2% couples without children, and 15.1% single parent families.
-Non-family households account for the remaining 34.0%, with lone person households at 25.8% and group households comprising 8.1%.
-The median household size is 2.4 people, which aligns with the average in the Rest of NSW.
+Family households account for 66.0% of all households, including 24.5% couples with children, 25.2% couples without children, and 15.1% single parent families.
+Non-family households constitute the remaining 34.0%, with lone person households at 25.8% and group households comprising 8.1%.
+The median household size is 2.4 people, which aligns with the Regional NSW average.

 Frequently Asked Questions - Households